qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 parked walk holds a reference to `__mro__` that the finished walk gives back.

-`mro-snapshot` checks the window.
-It assigns `__bases__`, collects, and allocates 2000 tuples of the same width whose entries carry the override under its own name.
-A walk that reads the freed tuple takes the override for an inherited default and does not call it; a walk into other memory crashes.
-The test expects the override to run.
-The `gc.collect()` is
-required: `set_tp_mro()` turns on deferred refcounting, and only the tracing collector frees such a tuple.
+`mro-snapshot` checks the window: it assigns `__bases__`, collects, and allocates 2000 tuples of the same width whose entries carry the override under its own name.
+A walk that reads the freed tuple takes the override for an inherited default and does not call it, a walk into other memory crashes, and the test expects the override to run.
+The `gc.collect()` is required - `set_tp_mro()` turns on deferred refcounting, so only the tracing collector frees such a tuple.

 `proof-mro-snapshot` clears `MroSnapshot` and expects `mro-snapshot` to fail.